 The City has selected a preferred site alternative at the Everett Point Industrial Center (EPIC), where Public Works already has a materials handling area and storage yard.
 The new Public Works operations and maintenance center will accommodate the remaining two thirds of Public Works Service Center staff.

 Bridge design: Type, size and location (TS&L) study 2023; with bridge design following the TS&L study and construction to follow design as funding allows.
+Visit the EPIC Bridge webpage for more information.

 Operations & Maintenance Center: Site investigations and due diligence are underway.
 Design and construction of the new facility is anticipated in the 2026-2032 timeframe.